Mark Smith - Actor, Director, Teacher & Producer

 Mark was Artistic Director of Spike Theatre from 2008-2014 and devised or directed all of their theatre shows to date.
 Spike theatre was a small scale theatre Company, which toured improvised / devised work nationally and internationally for Fifteen years.

-He has worked for venues, festivals and companies - regionally, nationally and internationally.
+He has produced worked for venues, festivals and companies - regionally, nationally and internationally.
 He has a passion for developing new work either through collaborative theatre making or with the playwright.
 Mark continues to direct and perform (improvisation).

 Mark trained at Liverpool John Moore’s University (1993-1997), and undertook further training at Hope St. Ltd (1997-1998) in Children & Young people’s theatre and Physical theatre.
 During this period of time he worked with some of the countries foremost theatre practitioners/companies such as Paul Hunter, Jos Houben, Andrew Dawson and Trestle Theatre amongst many notable others.